With Expert Midwife Molly O Brien

 Moving for an easier birth

-Molly chose midwifery after giving birth to her own children ignited a passion for the powerful and unforgettable experience of becoming a mother.
+Molly chose to switch from nursing to midwifery after giving birth to her own children ignited a passion for the powerful and unforgettable experience of becoming a mother.
 In twenty years of clinical practice little has delighted her more than witnessing the calm, confident births of women who trust in their bodies and birth instinctively.
 A key element of such births has been a lack of fear.
 Molly understands through her work how fear interferes with normal physiology, and how various factors, increased medicalisation, media sensationalism, and a less closely socially connected world have all helped bring fear into the birthing room.

 | Molly Offers